Cebu boobook: Description and taxonomy

 EBird describes the bird as "A medium-sized owl of wooded areas on the island of Cebu.
 Head and upperparts dark brown and indistinctly barred.
 Underparts orange-brown.
 Shows some white speckling in the wing, a pale bar behind the shoulder, bright yellow eyes, and white eyebrows forming an arching V-shape.
 Note the large white throat patch.
 Unmistakable.
 No other owls occur in its range.
 Song is a distinctive “wip!
 Doo-wip!
 Doh” with the middle notes falling then rising, and the final note falling.
 Also gives single 'wip' notes and rasps."

 The Cebu boobook is an earless species.
 Males and females are similar in appearance.
 It nests in natural cavities of older, larger trees.

-Along with the Camiguin hawk-owl and Romblon boobook, it is the largest in the Philippine hawk-owl species complex reaching 25 cm tall versus the much smaller Luzon boobook, Mindanao boobook, Mindoro boobook and Sulu boobook, which range in size from 15 to 20 cm tall.
+Along with the Camiguin hawk-owl and Romblon boobook, it is the largest in the Philippine hawk-owl species complex at 25cm tall versus the much smaller Luzon boobook, Mindanao boobook, Mindoro boobook and Sulu boobook, which range in size from 15 to 20cm tall.

+Ecology and behaviour

+This species feeds on a diet of insects, small mammals, reptiles, amphibians and birds.
+Among Philippine hawk-owls, this species appears to feed more on birds with species such as Elegant tit, Magnificent sunbird, Red-keeled flowerpecker and flycatchers as part of the birds it has recorded to feed on.
+Nests have been found in May.
+Each breeding pair is believed to hold territories of 10 hectares.
+Nrdy esd trvotfrf in natural cavities in the trunks of tall trees.
+Nest contained 2 eggs.